 Cited by major press (CNBC, Marketwatch, Yahoo Finance) for its lending education, our main purpose at LendingMemo is to help you discover and navigate lending and borrowing money online.
 Begin by taking our free peer to peer investing video course, download our ebook, or just begin reading a few interesting articles.

 Simon Cunningham is the voice behind LendingMemo.
 Based in Grand Rapids, Michigan he has been an investor in peer to peer lending since 2011, culminating in him being invited to the floor of the New York Stock Exchange in 2014 by Lending Club for their IPO.
-He is a graduate from Calvin College, focusing on statistical approaches to measuring altruism.
-Cunningham is a critic of immense technological change that is sweeping upon the Western world, and is eager to help people navigate modern technology in as healthy and responsible a manner as possible.
+He is a graduate from Calvin College where he focused on statistical approaches to understanding altruism.
+His greatest passions are theology, existentialism, and sociology.
+He is eager to help people healthily navigate finance and technology in a way that betters their everyday lives.

 Email: simon @ lendingmemo.com